Equivariant symmetry-aware head pose estimation for fetal MRI: Introduction

 Several existing methods detect pre-specified anatomical landmarks to compute pose~\cite{hoffmann2021,silva2024}, but landmark visibility is not guaranteed in clinical data.
 Another class of methods formulates the problem as rigid registration of a moving volume to a template~\cite{moyer2021,billot2024,wang2025}.
-However, in navigator volumes, artifacts perturb the intensity distributions of moving volumes relative to the template, leading to suboptimal registration.
-Canonical pose regression with convolutional neural networks (CNNs) can improve robustness to reduced anatomical visibility and imaging artifacts~\cite{xiang2018,salehi2019,gao2020_2}.
-Despite their benefits, these methods are prone to overfitting even with data augmentations, and are highly sensitive to pose ambiguities.
+However, artifacts perturb the intensity distributions of the navigator volumes relative to the template, leading to suboptimal registration.
+While canonical pose regression with convolutional neural networks (CNNs) can improve robustness to reduced anatomical visibility and imaging artifacts~\cite{xiang2018,salehi2019,gao2020_2}, these methods are prone to overfitting even with data augmentations and are sensitive to pose ambiguities.